Top 10 Problems That Come Up During Construction

 Get ready for this people; sometimes, stuff just isn’t built right.

-While I wait for my windfall from this mythical project, let me run down what I typically see as the 10 most common challenges that come up during construction.
+While I wait for my windfall from this mythical project, let me describe some of the most common challenges I see.
 And for the record, the team doing my house is doing a great job.
 I've only seen a few of these issues and they've been pretty easy to deal with.

-3. How do I plumb this?
+How do I plumb this?
 Anytime I propose a room with plumbing I’m thinking about how to actually get the waste and supply lines there and how to get the vent pipe out of there.
 There’s almost always a way even if it gets a little complicated.
-The challenge though is some people don’t like complicated and will come up with all sorts of reasons why it can’t be done.
-It is the Architect’s job to show them that it can be done.
+The challenge, though, is some people don’t like complicated and will come up with all sorts of reasons why it can’t be done.
+It is the architect’s job to show them that it can be done.
 We’re a bit like cheerleaders in that regard.

-4. Owner selected finishes aren’t here.
+Owner selected finishes aren’t here.
 Having something be OFCI (Owner Furnished, Contractor Installed) is seen as a great way to save some cost as you get to pick out your finishes and buy them yourself and probably save a little money.
 Sounds great!
 It does, except for when things don’t arrive.
-At my own house I’ve been chasing down a shower fixture that has been cancelled and back-ordered more than I can imagine.
-When it is own you as an Owner, it truly is on you.
+At my own house, I’ve been chasing down a shower fixture that has been canceled and back-ordered more than I can imagine.
+When it is own you as an owner, it truly is on you.
 Construction is a team job!